UniMath/agda-unimath/src/foundation/dependent-sums-pullbacks.lagda.md

       ( is-equiv-map-standard-pullback-tot-cone-cone-family)
 ```

-#### A family of squares is a family of pullback squares if and only if the total square is
+#### A family of squares is a family of pullback squares if and only if the total square is a pullback

 As a corollary of the previous result, a dependent sum of squares over the
-constant diagram is a pullback square if and only if the family is.
+constant diagram is a pullback square if and only if the family is a family of
+pullback squares.

 ```agda
 module _